 - leadership and/or community service achievements

 - potential for future success in international business.

-The award recipient will hold the scholarship for one (1) year and she must achieve a minimum Distinction grade for each unit of study during the term of the scholarship.
+The award recipient will hold the scholarship for one (1) year and she must achieve an average Distinction grade for each unit of study during the term of the scholarship.